 You may use the computers in the University computer rooms, and although they are sometimes crowded, you can usually get one.
 Essentially all program participants bring their own laptop computer.
 In any case, you are encouraged to limit your Internet use to create a healthy balance between staying in touch with your friends and family in the U.S. and taking advantage of the time you spend abroad.
 All dorm rooms have internet links (your laptop will need an Ethernet card and cable).
 Most laptops have converters included in their AC power supplies.
-However, you will still need a U.S.-to-UK plug adaptor since the U.S. uses 110 volts and the UK uses 220 volts and the plugs are physically different.
+However, you will still need a U.S.-to-UK plug adaptor since the U.S. uses 110 volts and the UK uses 220 volts.
 Connecting cables can be purchased at UEA.
-The UEA has widespread and good wireless connections.
-In addition, the EDUROAM network that UEA uses provides free wireless connectivity at educational and travel locations across the UK and Europe.
+Wireless connection is limited, but it is rolling out across campus.

 Please note that in the past, several Dickinson students have been robbed of their laptops when they have left their room doors unlocked for just a few minutes while they went to the toilets or kitchen.

 Be sure to purchase adequate insurance for your laptop and to bring a laptop lock to secure the laptop to your desk.